AntoninoBonanno/api-comuni-italiani/README.md

 4. Run `npm start` or `npm run dev` command to run local server (it restarts each time the code is changed)

 NOTE:
-- import the file `API Comuni italiani.postman_collection.json` to Postman to test the API
+- import the file `docs/API Comuni italiani.postman_collection.json` to Postman to test the API

 ### TODO
-- [ ] Create script to populate database from [ISTAT permlink](https://www.istat.it/it/archivio/6789)
+- [ ] Create script to populate database from [ISTAT Permalink](https://www.istat.it/it/archivio/6789)
 - [ ] Update APIs
 - [ ] Add dockerfile